Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 • No need to plan transfers

-• Overnight option saves time
+• The overnight option saves time

 • Opportunity to experience local travel and interact with locals